05 Oct Is the Cost of Adding Heat Pump in Seattle Worth it?

 Several types of heat pumps are available in the market and it is up to the homeowner to choose the right one.
 Or the homeowner could call Fischer Heating and consult with our expert and licensed technician to know which one is suitable for their home and their heating/cooling requirements.

-Geothermal heat pump – one of the most energy efficient cooling and heating systems.
-This type of heat pump is suitable for any climate, especially in those areas where the demand of heated or cooled air is higher due to the prevailing climate.
+Geothermal heat pump – one of the most energy-efficient cooling and heating systems.
+This type of heat pump is suitable for any climate, especially in those areas where the demand for heated or cooled air is higher due to the prevailing climate.
 Likewise, the installation cost of installing a geothermal heat pump is the highest.

 Air-source heat pump – this is almost the same as a central air conditioning system with more parts.
 It pulls in heat from the indoor air and through a refrigeration process, it blows the heated air outdoors during summers.
 In winter, it does the reverse and draws air from outdoors and converting it into heated air to be distributed around the home.

 The cooling and heating efficiency of a heat pump is rated by its seasonal energy efficiency ratio or SEER.
 Newer models of air-source heat pumps use inverter technology on its rotary compressor.
 This new system allows the unit to vary the cooling or heating output from one-third to full capacity depending on the need.